Learned Static Function Data Structures: Experiments

 On the synthetic gauss dataset, we varied the variance $\sigma$ of the \gaussclasses~classes.
 Since the class means are fixed at a distance of 2, lower variances $\sigma$ allow the model to be more confident about the value of a key.
 For $\sigma=1$, our LSF requires \gausthreespace\% less space compared to the closest competitor.
 Pushing $\sigma$ down to $0.25$, we achieve a space reduction of \gauszerospace\% compared to the closest competitor, i.e. the closest competitor requires \gauszerospacefactor$\times$ as much space as our LSF.

-\paragraph{Construction\@.} Regarding construction times, our LSF is constructed at most \consallgov~times slower compared to GOV and \consallburr~times slower than $r$-bit BuRR across all datasets.
+\paragraph{Construction\@.} In terms of construction time, our LSF is at most \consallgov~times slower compared to GOV and \consallburr~times slower than $r$-bit BuRR across all datasets.
 Training by far dominates the construction time of our LSF.
 However, we remark that on larger datasets or in tasks that can reuse an existing model (e.g. upstream tasks), training times might not be an issue.
 Some scenarios might also allow for simpler models.
 One example of this is the gauss dataset, where we use GNB.
 GNB has a fast training time because it only has to determine the mean and variance of each value.
 On all gauss datasets, we are even faster in construction than GOV with a speedup of at least \consgaussgov$\times$.
 This is also because of the high compression that we can achieve, resulting in only a small amount of data that the LSF has to encode.

 \paragraph{Queries\@.} In terms of queries, our LSF has to perform model inference and constructs a prefix code for each query.
 GOV has no model and constructs the prefix code only once.
 BuRR even uses fixed-length codes.
 The slower query speed of our LSF is therefore expected.
-On all datasets, query times are at most \allquerygov$\times$ slower than GOV and \allqueryburr$\times$ slower than BuRR.
-The query time of our LSF on the gauss dataset $\sigma = 0.25$ is close to the GOV competitor.
-Arguably, we need to store much less data, resulting in better cache efficiency.
+Over all datasets, query times of the fastest LSF variants are on average \allquerygov$\times$ slower than GOV and \allqueryburr$\times$ slower than BuRR.